beeware/Python-Apple-support/USAGE.md

 ## The easy way

-The easist way to use these packages is by creating a project with [Briefcase](https://github.com/beeware/briefcase).
+The easiest way to use these packages is by creating a project with [Briefcase](https://github.com/beeware/briefcase).
 Briefcase will download pre-compiled versions of these support packages, and add them to an Xcode project (or pre-build stub application, in the case of macOS).